Jardal/A10M-Slic3r-profile/README.md

 ## Tricks
 - print models near back of build plate, it will save your cables
 - try to print "body" of the vase model by setting perimeters to zero.
 - objects could be printed as vase too if you need it for measuring if it will fit to.
-If object is multipart, export whole bed from Slic3r as STL
+If object is multipart, export whole bed from Slic3r as STL and import this file instead
 - Support is needed only in rare case, adaptive mode prints from about 10 deg withut it.
 - Microsoft 3D Builder is not bad for editing models.
 But Tinkercad is better for exact construction work.
 - Geeetech in download section have Color Mixer software, try it.
 It supplies mixer from control Panel, but way better.